 So I made a second toile and selected size 0 based on the finished measurements instead of my body measurements (34″ bust, 30″ waist, 36″ hips).
 It was almost perfect, a smidge snug at the hips.
 I wasn’t in the mood to make a third toile, so I added half an inch to the pattern at the hips and moved on to my final fabric.

 Cielo has two options for finishing the collar – bias binding or facing.
-Bias binding annoys me (too much fiddling), so I chose the easier facing option.
+Bias binding bugs me (too much fiddling), so I chose the easier facing option.

 Almost everyone on PatternReview.com extended the bodice 2″, so I did the same.
 The hem hits me perfectly at the hipbone, but if I raise my arms, you get a peek of my midriff.

 Let’s take a closer look at the sleeve, shall we?
-The top half is gathered at the cap and flairs out below.
-The cuff brings in the volume near the wrist, creating a lantern shape.
+The top half is gathered at the cap and flairs out below the elbow.
+The chunky cuff brings in the volume, creating a lantern shape.
 My fabric has a slight stiffness to it that makes a pleasing pouf in the sleeves.
 If I used a flowy fabric, the sleeve would drape closer to my arm.

 I have mixed feelings about the back shoulder yoke.
 I’m assuming it’s intended to provide shaping near the shoulders, but I don’t notice any difference.
 I’m not loving the way it creates a weird jog in the print pattern.
 That said, I’ve seen stunning examples with contrasting fabric at the shoulders, creating a fresh, unexpected detail at the back.